yuliyalitvin/Applied-Data-Science---Personal-Portfolio/README.md

           When creating the slides, we sat together as a group and discussed the design, layout and content for each of the created slides.</p>
           <br>
           <a href="/Presentations/Internal Presentations/InternalPresentation_4_TeamMotoric.pdf">Internal Presentation 4</a>
-          <p>For the forth internal presentation I helped with preparing the slides, while especially focussing on the content, but also design and layout.
+          <p>For the fourth internal presentation I helped with preparing the slides, while especially focussing on the content, but also design and layout.
 This has been done together with some of my teammates, who I discussed these matters with.</p>
           <br>
           <a href="/Presentations/Internal Presentations/InternalPresentation_6_TeamMotoric.pdf">Internal Presentation 6</a>
-          <p>Helped preparing the slides for the 6th</p> <!-- 6 -->
+          <p>I also helped preparing the sixth internal presentation, in which I again focused especially focused on the content, but also checked for errors in the design and layout.
+And as it has been done in the previous presentations, some of my teammates and I talked about every of these topics together and decided on the results together.</p>
           <br>
           <a href="/Presentations/Internal Presentations/InternalPresentation_7_TeamMotoric.pdf">Internal Presentation 7</a>
-          <p>The seventh I presented.</p> <!-- 7 -->
+          <p>The seventh I presented.</p>
           <br>
           <a href="/Presentations/Internal Presentations/InternalPresentation_8_TeamMotoric.pdf">Internal Presentation 8</a>
           <p>perapred the slides for the 8th</p> <!-- 8 -->